Rookie2556/Notes/102Notes/01MarkDown.md

 ![Markdown in both general and specifically github](https://camo.githubusercontent.com/74c1a363e1cc6ec948387d2559f6e79a215499650b59531c1c12a66b61afc8b3/68747470733a2f2f73332d65752d776573742d312e616d617a6f6e6177732e636f6d2f69682d6d6174657269616c732f75706c6f6164732f75706c6f61645f63626237346161393939666565386163326463636637373638396564363062342e706e67)

   **Not gonna lie, to me there is not too much difference between markdown and markup, but essentially Markdown is just easier and less detailed.

+  # Things I want to learn more about:
+  * I want to be more fluent in markdown, as oftentimes I fall into the habit of using the same tag over and over.
+  * How to use themes in markdown
+  * I couldn't indent (e.g. turn something into code once or twice...)

 * [Home](../README.md)
 * [Prev (Growth Mindset)](./GrowthMindset.md)